jaijindal/Blinq/README.md

 Improving the structure and design of the sensorboard for greater marketability.

-## What We Learnt

-Tensorflow

-TFLite

-Keras

-Pandas

-Tesseract OCR

-Numpy

-OpenCV

-Flutter

-HC05 Bluetooth module
+## Modules Used

-DHT 11: Temperature and Humidity Sensor

-Ultrasonic sensor (HC-SR04)
+Tensorflow, TFLite, Keras, Pandas, Tesseract OCR, Numpy, OpenCV, Flutter, HC05 Bluetooth module, DHT 11: Temperature and Humidity Sensor, Ultrasonic sensor (HC-SR04)

 ## References